 You'll enjoy the excellent care of the WOL staff.
 The food is really good and always fresh.
 You'll eat with the some of the WOL staff every day and hear their testimonies.
 What a great way to start the morning.

 A entry visa is required, $160 (good for 10 years), and can be purchased ahead of time in the US or in the airport in Bolivia.
 The process takes about 10 minutes per person so if there is a large group going this should be done here in the USA before you leave.
 A Yellow Fever shot to travel to this part of Bolivia are NO LONGER required but could change at any time.
 A negative Covid test in the US is required for now but could change as well.

 You must enter Bolivia as a tourist and be careful not to note on your paperwork you are going on a work trip.
-You will need a schedule of where you will be staying and an invitation letter from Bolivia for your stay.
-We will arrange this for you.
+You will need a schedule of where you will be staying and an invitation letter from Bolivia is required for your stay.
+WOL Bolivia will send you this invitation letter.

 What to Bring

 Depending on the size of the group you might need to take along your own bedding.
 You will need personal items like soaps and shampoos.
 A list of necessary tools or gift ideas will be sent to you closer to the trip dates.
 Simple things such as hammers, screwdrivers, pliers, saws, tape measures, etc are always good things to take along.
 Electric is 240 volt so different than the USA.
-Many cordless tools will handle this voltage but check before you take it along.
+Many cordless tools will handle this voltage but check before you plug it into their outlets.
 Most computers and phone charges handle this voltage.
 They do have step-down transformers for these tools that you can use.

 Temps vary during the day so best to dress in layers.
 You may work in shorts and T-shirts but some prefer jeans.
 It does cool down at night into the 40's and could even be in the 30's.
 Church is business casual dress.
-Take along a coat for the evenings as August is winter in Bolivia and at 8,700 ft it gets cool.
+Take along a coat for the evenings as July-August is winter in Bolivia and at 8,700 ft it gets cool.